 I read up on oxalic acid poisoning and the symptoms are horrific.
 Mental anguish that no-one understood and then extreme physical pain.

-Members of the extended family came forward to tell their stories.
+Members of my Rose extended family came forward to tell their stories.
 They all said the same.
 Once his wife Catherine had died he didn’t want to live.
 They had been married 42 years when Catherine died.
-And her death was sudden.
+And her death was quite sudden (although from the inquest it looks like Catherine was trying not to make a fuss).

 Catherine’s inquest was reported in the Hackney & Kingsland Gazette on 23rd November 1900: